 Sails should not be cleaned in a commercial type washer.
-Rather, it is better to lay them out on a flat surface, like a lawn, and use a soft brush, mild washing detergent and cool water.
+Rather, it is better to lay them out on a flat surface, like a lawn, and use a soft brush, mild washing detergent, and cool water.
 Once the dirt is off, rinse with a hose and be sure to get the salt off at the same time.
 As a matter of fact, it isn't a bad idea to pull your sails up at the dock a few times a year and rinse them off with fresh water.
 Once in a while you may find some mildew on your sails.
 This can be cleaned off by a solution of chlorine bleach and water.
-For example, two or three caps of Clorox in a gallon of water will clean up most cases of mildew and if rinsing is done immediately no harm is done to the sails.
+For example, about two tablespoons of Clorox in a gallon of water will clean up most cases of mildew and if rinsing is done immediately, no harm should be done to the sails.

-5. Running Rigging
+4. Running Rigging

-TAYANA 37's are equipped with low stretch, dacron running rigging.
+Tayana 42s generally are equipped with low stretch, dacron running rigging.
 While wire halyards do not stretch as much as dacron, they are more difficult to maintain and tend to damage the mast finish.

-Running rigging is subject to three sources of deterioration--wear, chafing, and ultraviolet light.
+Running rigging is subject to three sources of deterioration - wear, chafing, and ultraviolet light.
 Care on the part of the owner can minimize these to the extent that the rigging should last three to five years without giving any trouble.
 Wear can be reduced by making sure that turning blocks and fairleads are kept clean and that the sheaves in blocks turn freely.
-It is also important that line be properly coiled and stowed so that crew members are not walking or sitting on it.
+It is also important that lines be properly coiled and stowed so that crew members are not walking or sitting on them.
 Chafe requires that the line be protected at chafing points.
 For example, it is not unusual for the jib sheets to chafe on the upper shrouds.
 If sheets are against wire for any period of time, cover the sheet at that point with some type of protection such as tape.
 It will pay off.
 Protecting the dacron line from ultraviolet is as important as protecting sails.
-Unfortunately, it is next to impossible to protect halyards very much, but sheets can be stowed under sail covers or they can be removed and stowed below.
+Unfortunately, it is next to impossible to protect halyards, but sheets can be stowed under sail covers or they can be removed and stowed below.
+Running rigging can be periodically cleaned with fresh water and a mild detergent.
+Soaking in a bucket with fabric softener, such as Downy, will soften the lines (never use laundry soap).

-6. Winches
+5. Winches

-Winches are among the most important and sophisticated devices aboard ship.
-Without them it would take ten big Swedes to operate a TAYANA 37; with them the yacht can be sailed anywhere by husband and wife.
-Winches are the most handy source of power aboard the yacht--you can set big sails, you can raise anchor, you can rescue a man overboard.
-You can lift an engine, all by using your winches properly.
+Winches are among the most important and sophisticated mechanical devices aboard your boat.
+Without them it would take ten big Swedes to operate a Tayana 42; with them the yacht can be sailed anywhere by husband and wife.
+Winches are the most handy source of power aboard the yacht - you can set big sails, raise anchor, rescue a man overboard, or lift an engine, all by using your winches properly.
 When you consider all the things you can do with these wonderful machines, think back on your high school physics classes.
 Mechanical advantage is the product of the mechanical advantage of the tackle and the mechanical advantage of the winch.
 Thus if you are lifting the 400 pound engine out of the yacht using your four part vang and you lead the vang to a winch with a mechanical advantage of 10, you can lift the engine with a force of only 10 pounds!